willdurand/willdurand.github.io/_posts/2014-12-17-elasticsearch-logstash-kibana-with-docker.md

 ## Logstash Forwarder

-In my opinion, such a stack should run on its own server, that is why its `logstash` configuration should only receive logs from the outside (the production environment for instance) and send them to Elasticsearch.
+In my opinion, such a stack should run on its own server, that is why the `logstash` configuration should only receive logs from the outside (the production environment for instance) and send them to Elasticsearch.
 In other words, we need a tool to collect logs in production, and process them elsewhere.